By Michael W. Harris

 * * *

-So, after buying, selling, trading, gifting, and being gifted well over 100 pens, trying and failing at setting limits or developing a collection development policy (like a good librarian) it does feel like this my collecting and use strategy is reaching its final form.
+So, after buying, selling, trading, gifting, and being gifted well over 100 pens, trying and failing at setting limits or writing a collection development policy (like a good librarian) it does feel like my collecting and use strategy is reaching its final form.
 However, it is still evolving in small ways, and in the past month I have had to adjust some things to accommodate a purchase or two.
 However, there was also a reason that was rooted in how I felt about pens that I found I was not excited to use or was not reaching for—a sure sign it was time to move them on.
 So, while the plan adapted to these decisions in a very natural way, and I am certain that I may eventually sell or replace some of the pens I currently have, the overall shape, size, and configuration of the collection is fairly well set.

 And that shape is, in very broad strokes, a collection made up of smaller 3 pen sets constructed around some sort of theme.
 And while mostly unintentional, most of these sets also ended up having one “vintage” pen in them as well.